 There are many benefits to taking zeaxanthin – here are 3 key reasons why!

-The benefits of zeaxanthin are almost countless.
+The health benefits of zeaxanthin are almost countless.
 Where it really matters most is how it works to improve and protect eye health.

 1. Zeaxanthin is your “internal sunglasses”

 Zeaxanthin acts as your “internal sunglasses,” meaning it protects your vision from harmful levels of blue light.
 Blue light is everywhere: it can come from the sun, digital devices around the house, and even certain kinds of indoor lighting.
 This means we need the protection zeaxanthin provides.
 Everyone is born with certain levels of zeaxanthin.
 In fact, the American Optometric Association states that of all the 600 carotenoids found in nature, only zeaxanthin and lutein (another nutrient found in the eye that helps protect vision) are deposited in high quantities in the retina (macula) of the eye.
 The bad news is that it does not replenish itself as we get older.
 This means our eyes are more susceptible to harmful blue light, which can lead to age-related eye health issues.

 2. Zeaxanthin improves visual performance